edanalytics/earthmover/README.md

 earthmover run -c path/to/config.yaml -k earthmover run -c path/to/config.yaml --skip-hashing
 ```
 (This makes a one-time run on large input files faster.)
+If earthmover skips running because nothing has changed, it returns bash exit code `99` (this was chosen because [it signals a "skipped" task in Airflow](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html#skipping)).

 # Tests